Admissions FAQs

 Does the above Communication Policy really impact my application?

-Absolutely it does.
+Absolutely.
 These requirements are to ensure every applicant has an equal and fair assessment of their material.
 Therefore, we insist that all communication regarding your application be directed to the Admissions Office only.
 If you, your parents, your letter writers, supervisors, etc., reach out to the College of Medicine Dean, faculty or any other office regarding your application, it shows the Admissions Committee that you as an applicant chose not to follow instructions, and brings into question your capability of being a professional student in the MD program.

 I am busy with school and work, so I need my parents to follow-up on my application.